 - March 2023.
 Mayor Eric Adams replaced three members of the LPC who had been outspoken in their opposition to developers’ interests.
 This is an extremely worrying development not only for the Merchant’s House, but for the entire preservation community in NYC

-The Landmarks Preservation Commission Has an Obligation to the People of New York to Preserve Historic Properties and Districts throughout the City.
+The City of New York Has an Obligation to Preserve Historic Properties and Districts throughout the City.

 The Merchant’s House is a federal, state, and city landmark.
 It was the first building designated at the first meeting of the Landmarks Preservation Commission in 1965 and is one of only 120 buildings that have interior and exterior landmark designation.
 Its cultural and architectural significance is undisputed in the history of the city of New York.
-At the dozens of public hearings that have been held since 2012, not a single person has spoken in favor of the project.
-It is the duty of the Landmarks Preservation Commission to vote NO to this proposal.
 The very survival of the Merchant’s House is at stake.

 Irreversible Damage to the Merchant’s House Is Guaranteed – and Could Be Catastrophic.